 Sour Cream Coffee Cake

-Sour cream coffee cake with streusel topping is the perfectly light and tender accompaniment to a strong cup of coffee.
-The sour cream in this coffee cake keeps it very moist and adds just a touch of tanginess.
+Sour cream coffee cake with streusel topping is the perfect light and tender accompaniment to a strong cup of coffee.
+The sour cream in the cake keeps it very moist and adds just a touch of tanginess.

 Ingredients